Event Date & Time

 - Describe the peer review of teaching process

 - Provide constructive feedback for the person being reviewed

 - Respond to various peer review situations

-- there will be approximately 30-40 minutes of pre-work to do on your own prior to the workshop (details will be sent approximately 7-10 days in advance).
+- There will be approximately 30-40 minutes of pre-work to do on your own prior to the workshop (details will be sent approximately 3-5 days in advance).

 Isabeau Iqbal: At CTLT, Isabeau is involved with various formative peer review of teaching initiatives, consults with instructors on teaching and learning matters, and facilitates processes and workshops designed to improve teaching and student learning in higher education.
 In addition, Isabeau conducts Small Group Instructional Feedback and works with instructors who are developing their teaching portfolios.
 Isabeau holds a PhD in Education from UBC.